 If your property was built after 1920 but prior to the 1980s, then it almost certainly has a suitable wall cavity for insulation, however if built prior to this then it is likely a solid wall, so the only alternative to reduce heat loss through exterior walls is to consider a wall coating applied to the external walls of the property.
 If built during the 1980s onwards, you likely already will have insulation in the form of rigid foam boards installed during the build.

-Most houses are suitable for cavity wall insulation, but if you have concrete gutters then leaks may result in the cavity wall insulation becoming soaked which can lead to damp patches internally and externally.
-So concrete gutters will need to be first lined to prevent rainwater leaking into the cavity wall.
+If you have concrete gutters then leaks may result in the cavity wall insulation becoming soaked which can lead to damp patches internally and externally.
+So houses with concrete gutters will need to be lined to prevent rainwater leaking into the cavity wall.

 Local councils and power companies often have promotions which will pay for some or all of the cavity wall insulation costs, so always check your local council's website along with your energy suppliers for any offers.
 If your home is less than 10 years old it is almost certain that you will have cavity wall insulation already installed.